 Properties in Earthquake-prone areas

 This is more for people on the West coast.
 Like multi-family complexes in the Southeast, it can be difficult for apartment complexes on the West coast (especially California) to find proper multi-unit insurance with major carriers.
-Insurance companies can be especially wary about the increased risk of large claims.
+Insurance companies can be especially wary about the increased risk of large property damage claims, general liability claims from injured tenants, and business income claims while buildings are down for repairs.

 How Can I Get Insurance for My High-Risk Apartment Building?